 Keed’s death came just days after Thug was denied bail from Fulton County.
 Following a raid at his home in Buckhead, Georgia in early May, Thug was additionally booked for a large quantity of drugs and illegal possession of firearms — which included a sawed-off shotgun, sawed-off rifle and fully automatic machine gun.

 Young Thug, Gunna booked into Fulton County Jail in Georgia

-The PUNK rapper, whose real name is Jeffrey Williams, was admitted into Fulton County Jail on May 9 where he currently awaits trial for accusations of conspiracy to violate the Racketeer Influenced and Corrupt Organizations (RICO) Act and involvement in criminal gang activity, per WSB-TV.
+The PUNK rapper, whose real name is Jeffrey Williams, was admitted into Fulton County Jail on May 9 where he combats accusations of conspiracy to violate the Racketeer Influenced and Corrupt Organizations (RICO) Act and involvement in criminal gang activity, per WSB-TV.

 The grounds for this RICO charge are based on alleged offenses — one in January 2013, and the other in May 2018, as well as a 56-count grand jury indictment from the Atlanta Journal-Constitution.
 YSL superstar Gunna was also charged for one count in violation of RICO and was booked into Fulton County Jail on May 11.

 XXL reported that one of these incidents alleged that members of YSL sought out Thug for permission to order a hit on rapper YFN Lucci while he was jailed in Atlanta.
 Thug appeared in court via Zoom on May 10, but did not say a single word.

 Young Thug’s attorney claimed his innocence to WSB-TV and had this to say following his arrest: “I’ll tell you the response to any allegation is Mr. Williams committed no crime whatsoever and we will fight to my last drop of blood to clear him.”